e-oerton/disease-similarity-fusion/README.md

 This repository contains all data and code necessary to faithfully recreate the analysis presented in 'Understanding and predicting disease relationships through similarity fusion' (Oerton et al., 2018).

-A worked example is given [here](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Disease%20Similarity%20Fusion%20Main.html).
+A worked example is given [here](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Disease_Similarity_Fusion_Main.html).

 ## Instructions

-Note: the disease similarity fusion code is written in R (https://www.r-project.org/) and tested using RStudio.
+All code and evaluation functions are supplied in markdown format ([Disease Similarity Fusion Main.Rmd](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Disease%20Similarity%20Fusion%20Main.Rmd)).

-Navigate to the directory you wish to install disease-similarity-fusion in and in Mac/Linux terminal run ```git clone https://github.com/e-oerton/disease-similarity-fusion/``` (recommended) or download/extract the zip from GitHub webpage.
+The output of this file is also supplied as a [premade .html file](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Disease_Similarity_Fusion_Main.html), so code and results can be viewed without downloading and running the code locally.

+To download and run the full code, navigate to the directory you wish to install disease-similarity-fusion in and in Mac/Linux terminal run ```git clone https://github.com/e-oerton/disease-similarity-fusion/``` (recommended) or download/extract the zip from GitHub webpage.
 Note the repository data files are large (488 Mb).

-Follow the instructions in [Disease Similarity Fusion Main](https://github.com/e-oerton/disease-similarity-fusion/blob/master/Disease%20Similarity%20Fusion%20Main.Rmd), which illustrates the construction of a disease map using disease similarity fusion.
-This file also includes evaluation functions and instructions to output the map in a form that can be used with graph analysis software such as Cytoscape.
+The disease similarity fusion code is written in R (https://www.r-project.org/) and tested using RStudio.

-The output of this file is also supplied as a .html file, so code and results can be viewed without necessarily needing to download and run the whole file.
-If you wish to run 'Disease Similarity Fusion Main.rmd', the following R packages are required:
+The following R packages are required to run 'Disease Similarity Fusion Main.rmd':
 1. *limma* (Bioconductor package)
 2. *plotly*
 3. *rmarkdown*